theorangepotato/programming-languages-2019/lecture-1.2.md

     Exp ::= Integer | Exp "+" Exp | Exp "*" Exp

 where `Integer` stands for any whole number in decimal notation.
 The symbols enclosed in "..." are part of the program (concrete syntax).
 The other symbols serve to guide the parsing.
-The vertical bar `|` means or, that is, the one line above abbreviates the following three rules:
+The vertical bar `|` means "or", that is, the one line above abbreviates the following three rules:

     Exp ::= Integer
     Exp ::= Exp "+" Exp